UW-SASWE/RAT/docs/index.md

 # RESERVOIR ASSESSMENT TOOL (RAT)

-<h5>A scalable and easy-to-apply software architecture to empower the global water community</h5>
+<h5>A scalable and easy-to-apply python based software architecture to empower the global water community</h5>

 The [Reservoir Assessment Tool (RAT)](https://depts.washington.edu/saswe/rat) uses satellite remote sensing data to monitor water surface area and water level changes in artificial reservoirs.
 It uses this information, along with topographical information (either derived from satellite data, or in-situ topo maps) to estimate the Storage Change (∆S) in the reservoirs.
 Additionally, RAT models the Inflow (I) and the Evaporation (E) of each reservoir.
 Finally, RAT uses the modeled I, and E, and estimated ∆S, to estimate the Outflow (O) from reservoirs.